yacine-21/yacine-21/README.md

 - 🔭 I’m currently working on an APP REACT FINAL FANTASY !!
-      It's a school project to learn and practice on a framework , I choose React insteand of Angular and Vue... here you can have a preview !
+      <p>It's a school project to learn and practice on a framework , I choose React instead of Angular and Vue...<p/>
+            here you can have a preview !
 BUT WARINING THE RESPONSIVE IS NOT DONE YET !! so please be nice with me 😄😄  :
                 => https://final-fantasy-xiv-website.herokuapp.com/